Khubth/Smart_COntract_Module2/README.md

     npm run dev

-6. Open the application in your browser.
+6. Open the application in our browser.
 It will typically be running on:

     http://localhost:3000